Peeragogy/peeragogy-handbook/README.md

 **To build the book:**

-Copy the tex files you generated in the last step into the relevant subdirectory (probably `en`), and run:
+Copy the *.tex files you generated in the last step into the relevant subdirectory (probably `en`), copy the `images` directory into the relevant subdirectory as well, and run:

 ```
+xelatex peeragogy-shell.tex
+biber peeragogy-shell.bcf
+xelatex peeragogy-shell.tex
 xelatex peeragogy-shell.tex
 ```